 To satisfy the requirements of the degree course students must complete:

-eight core courses (15 credits each)
+- eight core courses (15 credits each)

-Three electives (10 credits each)
+- three electives (10 credits each).

 Coursework may consist of standard essays, individual and group presentations, group reports, classwork, unseen tests and problem sets.
 Please note that any group work may include an element of peer assessment.

 The course commences in September with a Foundations of Management workshop which prepares students with some of the concepts necessary to complete the course, and includes careers and professional skills development workshops.